satish242/practice-my/README.md

 # practice-my
-this is the practice for git
+this is the practice for git.